Created on

 For example, if the RIP protocol is not used, create a service for the specific port and create a local in policy with the corresponding service.

-To block any port, follow the below steps to add a local policy to deny traffic.
+To block any port, follow the steps below to add a local-in policy to deny traffic.

 config firewall service custom